EvilWolve/SimpleCityBuilder/Assets/ReadMe.txt

 I'll probably need access to the BuildingManager and the BuildingConfigurationService in a lot of places.
 I don't like singletons, but this project is a bit too small to throw an IoC Container at it.
 I'll make do with a Service Locator.

 I don't want to use an enum to identify buildings because then I'd need to add a new value for each new building type.
 Ideally the behaviour of a building is defined by its components, not by an enum (and hopefully neither by the Building-class alone).
 Using the BuildingConfiguration ScriptableObject's name, we have an easy identifier that also allows us to directly connect the runtime class and the config.
 Renaming a ScriptableObject is also far more visible in version control than any other ID-attribute I could pick, so it's easy to figure out which building identifiers have changed between releases.

+Sooo, I messed up.
+If I want to enter the base scene from elsewhere, I can't have my classes instantiate visuals on load.
+Also, the visuals should depend on the data classes, the data shouldn't need to know about the visuals.
+Inverting the flow of data now...